-- Promote education, workforce, research, and infrastructure efforts that maintain the growth and vibrancy of the Idaho National Laboratory and safety for its over 5,000 employees and 332 Idaho business partners.
+- Promote education, workforce, and research to maintain the growth and vibrancy of Idaho National Laboratory’s multi program mission and its workforce of approximately 5,700 employees and 332 Idaho business partners.

 Initiatives that promote business recruitment, expansion and retention, workforce development, and entrepreneurial growth.

 - Create new incentives and revenues cities can access through public/private partnerships to help increase housing supply and address affordability in response to housing needs.

 - Increase liquor license access for local and regional restaurants.